-Also don't forget to sign up for our other featured Specialty Products such as free range, organic chicken, eggs, grass fed beef, real honey, maple syrup, Kombucha and much much more!
+Also you can sign up for our other featured Specialty Products such as free range chicken eggs, grass fed beef, real honey, milk, yougurt, maple syrup, Kombucha and much much more!

 Can I split a my Crate with a Neighbor or Friend?

-Of course. but you will have to work the details out with them such as pick up, cost, etc.
+Of course.
+You will need to work the details out with them such as pick up, cost, etc.

-What other benefits to buying from GardenCrate Company?
+What are other benefits to buying from GardenCrate Company?

-You will enjoy many months of fresh, locally and sustainability grown produce grown locally and support and promote local agriculture,
+You will enjoy many months of fresh, locally and sustainably grown produce grown locally and support and promote local agriculture,

 Can I work for my vegetables?